Exercise: The Right Program and the Right Preparation

 to 30 minutes a day.

-if you are doing something that you like.
+are doing something that you like.

 Change it up.
 In the beginning, follow a program that includes medium, not vigorous, physical activity.